 As well as the wide range of sports clubs and teams that you would expect, we offer a wide variety of extra-curricular activities.
 For example, we have thriving Choir, Mizband and an annual school production.
 We also have a range of curriculum-based clubs and a homework club.

-Click here to find out which extra-curricular activities are currently running at The Misbourne.
+Click on the links below to find out which extra-curricular activities are currently running at The Misbourne: